kubesphere/notification-manager/docs/crds/receiver.md

 A dingtalk receiver allows the user to define:

-- `alertSelector` - The label selector used to filter notifications, more information see [notification filter](#Notification-filter).
+- `alertSelector` - The label selector used to filter notifications.
+For more information, you can refer to [notification filter](#Notification-filter).
-- `conversation.chatid` - The id of dingtalk conversation, you can refer to [this](https://open.dingtalk.com/document/orgapp-server/create-group-session) for more information.
+- `conversation.chatid` - The id of dingtalk conversation.
+For more information, you can refer to [this](https://open.dingtalk.com/document/orgapp-server/create-group-session).
 - [chatbot](#Chatbot) - The configuration of dingtalk chatbot.
-- `dingtalkConfigSelector` - The label selector used to get `Config`, more information see [this](#How-to-select-config).
+- `dingtalkConfigSelector` - The label selector used to get `Config`.
+For more information, you can refer to [this](#How-to-select-config).
 - `enabled` - Whether to enable receiver.
-- `template` - The name of the template that generated notifications, more information see [template](../template.md).
+- `template` - The name of the template that generated notifications.
+For more information, you can refer to [template](../template.md).
 - `titleTemplate` - The name of the template that generated markdown message title.
-- `tmplText` - The configmap that the template text file be in, more information see [template](../template.md).
+- `tmplText` - The configmap that the template text file be in.
+For more information, you can refer to [template](../template.md).
-- `tmplType` - The type of the message send to the dingtalk, text or markdown, default type is text.
+- `tmplType` - The type of the message send to the dingtalk, `text` or `markdown`, default type is `text`.

 ### Chatbot

-The dingtalk chatbot is a webhook that receives messages and forward them to the conversation, you can refer to [this](https://open.dingtalk.com/document/group/custom-robot-access) for more information.
+The dingtalk chatbot is a webhook that receives messages and forwards them to the conversation.
+For more information, you can refer to [this](https://open.dingtalk.com/document/group/custom-robot-access).

 A chatbot allows the user to define:

-- `webhook` - The webhook url of chatbot, type is [credential](./credential.md).
+- `webhook` - The webhook url of chatbot, and `type` is [credential](./credential.md).
-- `keywords` - The keywords of the chatbot, the notifications send to the chatbot must include one of the keywords.
+- `keywords` - The keywords of the chatbot, and the notifications send to the chatbot must include one of the keywords.
-- `secret` - Secret of ChatBot, you can get it after enabled Additional Signature of ChatBot, type is [credential](./credential.md).
+- `secret` - Secret of ChatBot, you can get it after enabling Additional Signature of ChatBot, and `type` is [credential](./credential.md).

 ## Email Receiver